 The pale honey greets you just as soon as the silly barn lock is unfastened and the patched wooden door of the flower workshop stands ajar.
 It fills the place hazily, omnipresently, its lilac levity in no way compatible with what is encountered beyond: metal shelving, plastic containers, tools, solid half-light.
 The smell festively tickles the nose and coaxes thoughts of sunstroked verges and glades.
-Sometimes, if it’s cold, the honeyed, mist-layered nebule contracts to tiny auroral fists, clutching an untickling sweetness of iced chill.
+Sometimes, if it’s cold, the honeyed, mist-layered nebule contracts to tiny auroral fists, clutching a no-longer-tickling sweetness of iced chill.

-The cold earthy smell must be roused.
+The cool earthy smell must be roused.
 One needs to remove, one after another, various mantles and covers, needs to pour rain and dig in with the hands.
-Unlike the previous, honeyed one, this essence is changeful and coiled.
+Unlike the previous honeyed one, this essence is changeful and coiled.
 Its humor depends on things it absorbed yesterday, a week, or a month ago, on their established relations.
 Sometimes it brings maple-leaf rot, sometimes white mycelia, then cardboard packaging, or club-rush, or trailing red slime.
 A filtering mask is best practice—we are dealing with something both calm and contagious.
 The covers and mantles are put back in reverse order, and the essence noiselessly settles into its dark, digesting whisper.
 We don’t know what we’ll find here next time.

 What could happen?

 Predatory soil mites eat the container’s resident springtails and expend themselves.

 One minute of watering is added; the roots of the sea mustard can’t breathe; the shoot is thirsty, yellows, loses leaves.